 2.5.5. fMRI data

 Scans were acquired on a Siemens 3 T high-resolution PRISMA MR-System with a 20-channel head coil (Siemens, Erlangen, Germany).
 Covering the whole brain, 40 slices were acquired in oblique orientation at 20° to the anterior commissure-posterior commissure line and in ascending order with the following parameters: T2*-weighted gradient-echo echo-planar imaging (EPI) (TR: 2.09 s; TE: 22 ms; flip angle: 90°; 3 × 3 mm2 in plane voxel resolution, 0.5 mm gap between slices, voxel size, 3 × 3 × 5 mm) .
-The scanning procedure (A) comprised a T1-weighted MPRAGE recorded within seven days before the first test session, (B) before/after the task a field map was collected to account for individual homogeneity differences of the magnetic field.
+The scanning procedure further comprised a T1-weighted MPRAGE recorded within seven days before the first test session, and a field map to account for individual homogeneity differences of the magnetic field.
 Functional imaging data analyses were performed using SPM12 in Matlab.

+On the first, individual subject level the feedback onsets were modeled with the reward prediction errors (RPE) included as parametric modulator.
+The six realignment parameters, the derivative of the translation parameters and a dummy regressor for scans with excessive motion were added as further nuisance regressors.
+The stress and control condition were modeled separately.

-Rewardprediction errors (RPE) were included as a parametric first-level regressors for stress and control conditions separately and the six realignment parameters were added as additional regressors Contrast images for 2-back and 0-back were computed for control and stress condition and subsequently submitted to random-effects group statistics (second level).
-A paired t-test was used with condition (stress/control).
+Rewardwere Contrast images were computed for the RPE for the control and stress condition and subsequently submitted to random-effects group statistics (second level).
+A paired t-test was used to compare activation across conditions (stress/control) on the group level.
 To control for multiple comparisons, family-wise error correction (pFWE) was applied at the whole-brain level.

-The association of RPE BOLD signal with behavioral learning performance was tested as following: A flexible factorial design was used with condition (stress/control) as within-subject factor and learning (median split on percentage of correct responses resulting in two groups: improved vs. impaired learners under stress) and subject as random effect (see Supplement: Exploratory fMRI analyses)
+The association of RPE BOLD signal with behavioral learning performance was tested as follows: A flexible factorial design was used with condition (stress/control) as within-subject factor and learning (median split on percentage of correct responses resulting in two groups: improved vs. impaired learners under stress) and subject as random effect (see Supplement: Exploratory fMRI analyses).

 3. Results